Visual Sensor Pose Optimisation Using Visibility Models for Smart Cities: INTEGER PROGRAMMING-BASED SENSOR POSE OPTIMISATION

-where $z \in \mathbb{Z}_{\geq 0}$ is the minimum visibility metric among target objects.
-The first constraint guarantees that $z$ is the minimum visibility metric among all objects.
+The visibility of an object $o$, as observed by sensor $s_i$, denoted by $\vis(o, \{s_i\})$, is obtained by counting the number of points in the re-projected point cloud generated by sensor $s_i$ that are on the surface of the object $o$, as described in Section \ref{sec:problem} and illustrated in Figure \ref{fig:diagramIP}.
 Note that the effect of multiple sensors observing a given object is cumulative \textit{w.r.t.} the visibility metric, \textit{i.e.} $\vis(o, \{s_1,s_2\})=\vis(o, \{s_1\})+\vis(o, \{s_2\})$.

-The formulation proposed so far considers a single frame, denoted by $O$, containing the target objects.
-This is extended to $L$ frames by rendering each frame individually, including the objects and the environmental model, for all candidate sensors.
-The visibility of an object $o$, as observed by sensor $s_i$, denoted by $\vis(o, \{s_i\})$, is obtained by counting the number of points in the re-projected point cloud generated by sensor $s_i$ that are on the surface of the object $o$, as described in Section \ref{sec:problem} and illustrated in Figure \ref{fig:diagramIP}.
-In practice, the visibility of all objects are computed frame by frame, for each candidate sensor, prior to the optimisation and stored in a visibility matrix $V$.
+The proposed formulation is trivially extended to multiple frames by rendering each frame individually, including the objects and the environmental model, for all candidate sensors.
+In practice, the visibility of all objects are computed frame by frame, for each candidate sensor, prior to the optimisation process and stored in a visibility matrix $V$.
 This allows to solve the IP problem in Eq. \ref{eq:ipoptim} for any number of sensors without recomputing the objects' visibilities.